 If you’re lucky like everyone around us you’ll catch something.
 Hugo and I spent 90 minutes checking our three lines and came up empty.
 I hope you have better luck than we did.

-Check out Igloofest in January – if you love dancing in the cold
+Check out Igloofest in January – one of the fun things to do in Montreal if you love dancing in the cold

 Called the coldest outdoor music festival, Igloofest takes place in the Old Port of Montreal from mid to late January.
 It started in 2007 and has become a Montreal winter tradition, drawing crowds of 65,000 people in 2019, even though temperatures were some of the coldest since the festival began.
 On one night the temperature plummeted to -31°C with the windchill – and yet 4,000 people came to dance the night away.